stashapp/stash-box/README.md

 When developing, the API key can be set in `frontend/.env.development.local` to avoid having to log in.
 When `is_production` is enabled on the server, this is the only way to authorize in the frontend development environment.
 If the server uses https or runs on a custom port, this also needs to be configured in `.env.development.local`.
 See `frontend/.env.development.local.shadow` for examples.

+## GraphQL playground

+You can access the GraphQL playground at `host:port/playground`, and the GraphQL interface can be found at `host:port/graphql`.
+To execute queries add a header with your API key: `{"APIKey":"<API_KEY>"}`.
+The API key can be found on your user page in stash-box.

 ## Building a release